Donnto/alx-low_level_programming/0x10-variadic_functions/README.md

 °3.
 To be is a to be the value of a variable

-3-print_all.c:

-C function that prints anything.
+3-print_all.c:C function that prints anything.

 •Usage: print_all("ceis", 'B', 3, "stSchool");